cladteam/CCDA_OMOP_by_Python/README.md

 - CCDA_Private is a private repository for keeping and sharing the vocabularies used here.
 After dealing with licenses this data, the OMOP concepts can be dowloaded from athena.ohdsi.org. https://github.com/chrisroederucdenver/CCDA_OMOP_Private

+Code here, prototype_2/value_transformations.py  loads the concept map from a file map_to_standard.csv from the local top leve.
+It is not included in this repo however.
+It is in CCDA-tools.
+Running locally, for the moment, requires the file to be copied over (or linked).
 (now owned by cladteam)